Watch past educational presentations and see live events in real time

 CARE (Continuing Assessment, Review, and Evaluation) is a series of online self-assessment modules designed to evaluate and enhance medical knowledge across the specialty.
 Each CARE module is comprised of multiple-choice, case-based questions.
-Most CARE modules offer breadth and depth in a comprehensive overview of rheumatologic conditions, while two have specific foci (geriatrics and lupus).
+Most CARE modules offer breadth and depth in a comprehensive overview of rheumatologic conditions, while one has a specific foci (lupus).

-This online course was developed for an audience of registered nurses, licensed practical nurses, medical assistants, practice managers, office staff, and other clinicians.
-It was designed to introduce learners to rheumatic diseases, rheumatologic care, and the business of rheumatology.
+This online course is for registered nurses, licensed practical nurses, medical assistants, practice managers, office staff, and other clinicians.
+It introduces learners to rheumatic diseases, rheumatologic care, and the business of rheumatology.

 Advanced Rheumatology Course

-For rheumatology fellows-in-training, primary care providers, nurse practitioners, physician assistants, primary care physicians, internist, residents, and providers new to the field of rheumatology, the Advanced Rheumatology Course is a comprehensive, innovative online course designed to expand your knowledge and practical skills.
+This online course is for rheumatology fellows in training, primary care providers, nurse practitioners, physician assistants, primary care physicians, internists, residents, and providers new to the field of rheumatology.
+It is a comprehensive, innovative course designed to expand your knowledge and practical skills.